gr82morozr/esp32-airtype/README.md

   keyboard; otherwise the console is read-only for logging.
 - LED states describe status (see below for details).
 - OTA is enabled after Wi-Fi connects (hostname `esp32-airtype.local`).
-- Mouse joggle runs every 3 minutes to keep the host awake.
+- Mouse joggle runs every 3 minutes to keep the host awake (acts as a simple mouse jiggler even if you never stream data).

 ## When to use it